StarRocks/starrocks/docs/en/loading/Flink-connector-starrocks.md

 For quick start, see [Streaming ELT from MySQL to StarRocks using Flink CDC 3.0 with StarRocks Pipeline Connector](https://ververica.github.io/flink-cdc-connectors/master/content/quickstart/mysql-starrocks-pipeline-tutorial.html).

+It is advised to use StarRocks v3.2.1 and later versions to enable [fast_schema_evolution](../sql-reference/sql-statements/data-definition/CREATE_TABLE.md#set-fast-schema-evolution).
+It will improve the speed of adding or dropping columns and reduce resource usage.

 ## Best practices

 ### Load data to a Primary Key table